kimtore/pms/doc/pms.md

 :   Parameter should be a field name (see *TAGS*) – jump up the list to the first (topmost) of a set of tracks which have in common the next differing value of the given field.
 To put that another way, the cursor moves up until the given field changes, then keeps going until just before it would change again.

 goto-current
-:   Jumps to the current playing song, if any
+:   Jump to the current playing song, if any.

 goto-random
-:   Jump to a random song in the playlist
+:   Jump to a random song in the current songlist.

 # TAGS